rohanmperry/shorten-url/README.md

 ## Requirements

 - Terraform >= 1.14
-- AWS CLI configured with a named profile
+- AWS CLI configured with a named local profile
 - Python >= 3.11 (for Lambda and tests)